intelligent-soft-robots/pam_documentation/doc/A1_overview_and_installation.md

 Installing the software will results in:

- - having some executables installed on your system (e.g. 'o80_pam' already mentioned above)
+ -having some executables installed on your system (e.g. 'o80_pam' already mentioned above)

- - having some python packages installed
+ -having some python packages installed

- - useful for advanced users: some c++ libraries installed
+ -useful for advanced users: some c++ libraries installed

 The executables will be used to start the backend connecting to the robot, while the python packages can be used for developers to create control scripts that send commands to the backend (via the shared memory) and/or read states of the robot (also via the shared memory).